 You can get both workers’ compensation and Social Security Disability benefits at the same time in Pennsylvania, although you may not be able to draw the full amount of Social Security Disability Insurance (SSDI).
 Most people who receive both benefits make too much money and have too many assets to qualify for Supplemental Security Income (SSI).
 However, it might be possible to qualify for SSI if your workers’ compensation monthly payment is very small.

-The Social Security Disability lawyers in Pittsburgh at Berger and Green can help you understand how workers’ compensation or another source of benefits will impact your Social Security Disability Insurance eligibility.
+Social Security Disability lawyers in Pittsburgh can help you understand how workers’ compensation or another source of benefits will impact your Social Security Disability eligibility.
 Whether it is workers’ compensation, unearned income, or self-employment income, it is a good idea to discuss your options with someone familiar with the rules of this program before you move forward with your application.

 How Do Workers’ Compensation and SSDI Benefits Work Together?